-In contrast, on a route like Zodiac where many of the belays are hanging, it is nice to have two medium-sized bags (4000-5000 cu in) because it is easier to access what you need.
+In contrast, on a route like the Zodiac, where many of the belays are hanging, it is nice to have two medium-sized bags (4000-5000 cu in) because it is easier to access what you need.
 You don't need to worry about the bags getting hung up because the wall is so overhanging.

 There are two main types of material: vinyl coated nylon and urethane (Metolius calls their urethane Durethane).
 In general, we prefer urethane/Durethane.
 It's the stuff river rafts are made of and is the burliest.
 Yes, you can put holes in it if you don't pack your bag right and haul low-angle slabs… but you have to work at it.
-Urethane also doesn't seem to break down as much over time whereas vinyl seems to get more crackly and susceptible to wear.
+Urethane also doesn't seem to break down as much over time, whereas vinyl seems to get more crackly and susceptible to wear.
 Vinyl is less expensive and also lighter.
 If you are doing a very steep route, vinyl is no big deal.
-If you are doing a low angle route, you need to take more care to pad the inside your bag with a foam sleeping pad and made sure there are no sharp objects.
+If you are doing a low-angle route, you need to take more care to pad the inside of your bag with a foam sleeping pad and made sure there are no sharp objects.
 We prefer urethane but have used plenty of vinyl bags and never busted one open mid-wall.
 If you climb less than five big walls, the durability doesn't even come into play.

-When it comes to closure systems there is a trade-off: the more watertight the closure system, the more material you have to manage and therefore the less convenient it is to access the bag.
+When it comes to closure systems, there is a trade-off: the more watertight the closure system, the more material you have to manage, and therefore the less convenient it is to access the bag.
 The most waterproof seal is a "river bag" style closure, which means a big skirt you have to roll and unroll every time you want to access the bag.
-Since I didn't experience my first big wall storm until big wall ascent number 103, I feel the trade-off between having a less waterproof and more convenient opening system can at times be worth it.
+Since we didn't experience my first big wall storm until big wall ascent number 103, we feel the trade-off between having a less waterproof and more convenient opening system can at times be worth it.
 Also, the truth is that no closure system is truly waterproof if you are in a serious wet storm with runoff.
 Plus, even bags with river bag closures need to be pretty full and closed just right to keep a puddle from forming.
 Even then, water can still get through.
 So if you are serious about keeping everything dry, everything needs to go in a true dry bag inside your haul bag.
 At the very least, you want a river bag for your sleeping bag and synthetic layers.

 One nice benefit of a closure with a big skirt is that it makes a great improvised bivy bag on the summit.
-I have probably spent 30 nights on the top of El Cap with my legs in a haul bag and every extra inch keeps you that much cozier.
+We have probably spent 30 nights on the top of El Cap with my legs in a haul bag, and every extra inch keeps you that much cozier.
 Also, the closure system is either made of denier nylon or ballistic.
 Ballistic is the more bomber and waterproof.
 Another factor affecting the ease of access is the inclusion of internal pockets.
 Your bag should have a generous inside pocket so you can easily access sunscreen, a snack or two, and your headlamp.
 All bags we've seen have these pockets.
 Some also come with internal daisy chains.
 We appreciate this feature, but it's not mandatory.